ripaclub/sphinxsearch/README.md

 ## Using

 ### Search

-Assming $adapter was retrivied via ServiceManager:
+Assuming `$adapter` has been retrivied via `ServiceManager`:

         use SphinxSearch\Search;
         $search = new Search($adapter);
         $rowset = $search->search('foo', new Expression('MATCH(?)', 'ipsum dolor'));

-        echo 'Founds row:';
+        echo 'Founds row:' .
+PHP_EOL;
         foreach ($rowset as $row) {
             echo $row['id'] .
 PHP_EOL;
         }

 The `search()` method takes as first argument the index name (or an array of indicies) and the second one is the where condition (same as `Zend\Db\Sql\Select::where()`).
-Furthermore `search()` second argument can accept a closure, which in turn, will be passed the current Select object that is being used to build the SELECT query.
+Furthermore `search()` second argument can accept a closure, which in turn, will be passed the current `Select` object that is being used to build the `SELECT` query.

 The following usage is possible:

         use SphinxSearch\Search;
         use SphinxSearch\Db\Sql\Select;